Mount and Dismount Tools

 Step 1: Add the tool verification sensor

-Ensure you have added the TOOL VERIFICATION sensor by checking the SENSORS widget on the Controls page.
+Ensure you have added the TOOL VERIFICATION sensor by checking the SENSORS list in the Sensors panel.
 If you do not see the sensor, add it using these instructions.

 Step 2: Load tools into slots

 Ensure you have loaded your tools into slots by checking the tools panel on the Farm Designer page.
 If you do not see any tools in slots, add them using these instructions.
 Then check to make sure your real-life configuration matches your virtual configuration.